Hi! My name is Jio Maia!

 MY TATTOO STYLE AND APPROACH

-There is something special about the whole process of creating an art piece that lives on and changes with my clients, that is painful to receive and yet so enjoyable to wear.
+There is something so special about the whole process of creating an art piece that lives on and changes with my clients, that is painful to receive and yet so enjoyable to ‘wear’.
+I am deeply touched by you being touched by my art. 🥰 I receive so many messages of people sharing just how much my work speaks to them, to something deep inside them that they couldn’t find words for.

 I work in two ways: